MOARdV/AviationLights/README.md

 will update the legacy lights so they are available in the editor.
 If you do not wish to include the old parts in your installation, and you do not have any vessels currently using those lights, feel free to delete the AviationLights/Parts/lights folder.
 The new light is in AviationLights/Parts.

-### KSP 1.3.1

-AviationLights 4.0 may work in KSP 1.3.1 using the legacy lights.
-However, the new part does not work correctly in KSP 1.3.1.
-You are welcome to try this configuration, but it is not supported.

 ### B9 Part Switcher